tdkr/tdkr.github.io/_posts/2019-01-08-file-metadata.markdown

 ---

 The videos and photos take with iPhone live photos on the same date are organized in different timeline stories when import to windows photos.
-The photos seems fine bug the videos are totally mess up.
+The photos seems fine but the videos are totally mess up.
 It seems these metadata are the causes:
 QuickTime:CreationDate, QuickTime:CreateDate, QuickTime:MediaCreateDate, QuickTime:TrackCreateDate